tembo-io/website/docs/tembo-stacks/standard.md

 ## Configuration

 Our default configuration of Postgres.

-The following configurations automatically scale based on the size of cpu, memory, and storage for the instance:
+The following configurations automatically scale based on the size of cpu, memory, and storage for the cluster:

 - `shared_buffers`
 - `max_connections`